 Requests

 Do you have those people in your life that you always turn to for assistance?...that you always count on to provide for you?
 Jess wrote a wonderful post on my parents and how giving they are.
-And as I was contemplating her post and my prayers lately, I realized that I had gotten into the "request" rut.
-I have taken those "relationships" for granted.
+And as I was contemplating her post and my prayers lately, I real

 What was the last thing I have done for my parents?
 Even during their short visit, and after they provided us with so much, I actually made a request that they keep their eyes open for a particular item that I have been looking for.
 Who does that?
 Why couldn't I just be so grateful for all they have done and instead of making a request, turn the tables around and ask what they needed?